ShizueSeira/Advancing-Sustainable-Mobility--A-Data-Visualization-Analysis-of-U.S.-EPA-Automotive-Trends/README.md

 To see how the raw data was processed:

 1. Open **Tableau Prep Builder**.
-2. Load the file `DataCleaning - TresSigmas.tfl`.
+2. Load the file `DataCleaning - TresSigmas.tflx` using Tableau Prep Builder.
 3.  **Note:** If the file shows a connection error, right-click the "Input" node and locate `Datasets/A-Detailed-Real-World-Fuel-Economy-Raw-Dataset.csv` on your local machine.
 4. Run the flow to generate the output CSVs (optional, as they are already provided in the `Datasets` folder).